zifengcheng/zifengcheng.github.io/_pages/about.md

 Main Research Interests
 ======

-I have a broad interest in large language models and natural language processing.
+I have a broad interest in large language models (LLMs) and natural language processing (NLP).
+* Test-time or training-free method for LLMs

+* Attack and Defense of LLMs

+* Downstream task adaptation of LLMs, including few-shot or zero-shot learning on NLP tasks

+* Hallucinations of LLMs

+* Intervention and Editing for LLMs
-My prior research experience included both emotion-cause pair extraction, open intent classification, multi-label text classification, essay scoring, and so on.
+%My prior research experience included both emotion-cause pair extraction, open intent classification, multi-label text classification, essay scoring, and so on.

 Research Experience
 ======